Appdynamics/kafka-monitoring-extension/README.md

    - Please note, that any changes to  `kafka-run-class.sh` needs the Kafka server to be restarted for the changes to take effect.
 ##### <a name="sslsettings">4.
 Monitoring over SSL </a>
   If you need to monitor your Kafka servers securely via SSL, please follow the following steps:

-##### i.
+##### 4.1.
 Generating SSL Keys
   -  Providing a Keystore and Truststore is mandatory for using SSL.
 The Keystore is used by the Kafka server, the Truststore is is used by the Kafka Monitoring Extension to trust the server.
   -  The extension supports a custom Truststore, and if no Truststore is specified, the extension defaults to the Machine Agent
      Truststore at `<Machine_Agent_Home>/conf/cacerts.jks`.
   -  <b>You can create your Truststore or choose to use the Machine Agent Truststore at `<MachineAgentHome>/conf/cacerts.jks`.</b>
   -  Keytool is a utility that comes with the JDK.
 Please use the following commands to generate a keystore, and import